-Address Change
+Address Changes

-You must notify USCIS of your new address within 10 days of moving from your previous residence.
-For information on filing a change of address go to the USCIS Web site at www.uscis.gov/addresschange or contact the USCIS National Customer Service Center at 1-800-375-5283.
-For TTY (deaf or hard of hearing) call: 1-800-767-1833.
+If you have changed your address, you must inform USCIS of your new address.
+For information on filing a change of address go to the USCIS Web site at www.uscis.gov/ addresschange or by calling the USCIS National Customer Service Center at 1-800-375-5283.